 Insufficient Training

+Organizations face three categories of legal consequences: direct liability from breach of representations, regulatory penalties including fines and operational restrictions, and complex litigation defense challenges.
 Misleading compliance claims expose organizations to significant liability risks, including financial and reputational harm.
 Regulatory agencies may impose substantial penalties that reflect the severity of non-compliance.
-Additionally, entities often face complex litigation and defense challenges when contesting allegations related to false certifications.
+Entities often face complex litigation and defense challenges when contesting allegations related to false certifications.

 Liability Risks Overview